 What Categories do I Put on My Free Cash Envelope Templates?

-Determine your other expenses in your household budget such as recurring monthly expenses and more.
+Determine your other expenses in your household budget, such as recurring monthly expenses and more.

-What are the Average Household Budgeting Categories?
+What are Typical Household Budgeting Categories?

 - Monthly Recurring Expenses – These are expenses like car payments, your mortgage, utilities, water, etc.

-- Gas – How much have you been spending on gas in past months?
+- Gas – How much have you been spending on gas in the past months?
 That figure is hard to change unless you invest in a fuel-efficient vehicle.
 You could also replace your tires to decrease the amount of gas you spend each month.
 Smoother tires have less friction on the road.

 - Car Maintenance – Set aside some money for car repairs and tow trucks.